hiepau1231/stock/cline_docs/error_log.md

 - Be prepared to adapt the integration approach based on the actual project structure
 - Regularly check and update project documentation to reflect the current state and any deviations from expected processes

+## Custom Error Pages

+Custom error pages have been implemented to provide a consistent and user-friendly experience during error scenarios within the dashboard.
+These pages are integrated with the navigation templates to ensure seamless transitions and accessibility.

 #### Next Steps:
 - Continue with the integration process using the existing template files
 - Thoroughly test the frontend after integration to ensure proper functionality